microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 Consider a tree with N nodes where its depth is O(N).

 This makes the path to the leaves, and thus the size of the key in the Path B-Tree O(N).
-Best case this can be optimized by omitting the common prefixes resulting in each node storing O(N / log (N)) portions of the key.
-This not only potentially causes the b-tree nodes to end up oversized (or store keys out of line or chunked), but also requires at minimum O(N\*N / log (N)) key data across the whole tree, which ends up being both the size and traversal time bound.
-The update costs are also O(N).
+Using prefix tree within nodes with out of line large chunks optimizations, the Path B-Tree can maintain its proper blob size and access time, though its space due to duplication across B-Tree nodes will result in at worst O(N log(N)) space.
+Stable chunking of out of like path storage could further optimize this if using content addressable blob storage (like FLuid's), deduplicating identical out of line chunks, bringing the space back to O(N), though with significant constant factor overheads (ex: storing all the field keys)

-In the logical tree case, its O(N) space, and assuming use of some indirection, O(N \* log(N)) time to visit the whole tree.
+In the logical tree case, its O(N) space, and assuming use of indirection of at most O(1/log(N)) blobs, O(N) time to visit the whole tree.
 Inlining can be used to get good sizes for the blobs, and indirection can be used occasionally to lower its costs by a constant factor.
-Updating the tree depends on how much indirection is used, but assuming some is used the update time and space costs are O(log(N)) due to needing to update the indirection table.
+Update time and space costs are O(log(N)) due to needing to update the indirection table and nodes between indirections.

 Example Deep Tree.
 In this example all children are under a "child" field for simplicity, but in the general case they could all be different field (making paths incompressable).